 Diagnosis of this ailment is carried out based mainly on symptoms.
 Blood tests are also carried out for identifying rheumatoid factor.
 X-rays are also used to identify deformities.

 Treatment can include exercises and splinting or through the use of nonsteroidal anti-inflammatory drugs, disease-modifying antirheumatic drugs or immunosuppressive drugs.
 Sometimes however, surgery is also recommended.
 The cause of Rheumatoid Arthritis however remains unknown.

 Symptoms of RA may include one or more of the following:

 The signs and symptoms of RA vary in severity and may even come and go.
-Periods of increased disease called flares can alternate with periods of relative remission, when the swelling and pain fade or disappear.
+Periods of an increased disease called flares can alternate with periods of relative remission when the swelling and pain fade or disappear.

 The inflamed joints are generally painful and often stiff, particularly after awakening (lasting for more than 60 minutes) or after prolonged inactivity.
 Rheumatoid arthritis may cause a loss of appetite including weight loss accompanied by a low fever.

 Affected joints are often red, tender, warm, and enlarged because of swelling of the soft tissue and along with the fluid within the joint.
 Joints may freeze in one position which makes it difficult for them to bend or open fully, resulting in a limited range of motion.

 Swollen wrists can pinch a nerve and result in numbness or tingling because of carpal tunnel syndrome.
 Cysts, which may develop behind affected knees, can rupture, resulting in pain and swelling in the lower legs.
 Up to 30% of people with rheumatoid arthritis have hard bumps (known as rheumatoid nodules) under the skin near sites of pressure (such as the back of the forearm near the elbow).